Improved Approximations for Extremal Eigenvalues of Sparse Hamiltonians: Abstract

 \section{Abstract}

-We give a classical $1/(qk+1)$-approximation for the maximum eigenvalue of $k$-sparse fermionic Hamiltonians with $q$-local terms as well as a $1/(4k+1)$-approximation when the Hamiltonian has both $2$-local and $4$-local terms. \dnote{Anything about the extension?}
+We give a classical $1/(qk+1)$-approximation for the maximum eigenvalue of a $k$-sparse fermionic Hamiltonian with strictly $q$-local terms, as well as a $1/(4k+1)$-approximation when the Hamiltonian has both $2$-local and $4$-local terms.
+More generally we obtain a $1/O(qk^2)$-approximation for $k$-sparse fermionic Hamiltonians with terms of locality at most $q$.
+Our techniques also yield analogous approximations for $k$-sparse, $q$-local qubit Hamiltonians with small hidden constants and improved dependence on $q$.